 The Tasmanian Government will deliver Energising Tasmania through a national partnership project agreement with the Australian Government.
 The Australian Government is working with the Tasmanian Government to determine priority skills needs areas and eligibility.

-Energising Tasmania is expected to commence on 1 January 2020.
+Energising Tasmania is expected to commence in 2020.
 More information on the initiative will be available soon.